To be alive: not just the carcass

 For the record, I’m on the local Planned Parenthood board, because they help women and families.
 I #standwithpp.

 I drink Oban, Nolets, and smoke the occasional Romeo and Juliet Churchill.
 I have a couple wine certifications so that I can get the least expensive deals in a restaurant.

-What makes me angry: the war on drugs and the prison-industrial complex, tax-payer subsidized stadiums, dissing teachers, post-prohibition American Style lagers, and low fat yogurt.
+What makes me angry: the war on drugs and the prison-industrial complex, tax-payer subsidized stadiums, dissing teachers, post-prohibition American Style lagers, using Ketchup as an ingredient, and low fat yogurt.